Curriculum Intention:

 3. Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-We intend to provide children with the necessary skills to: become fluent by daily practice; reason mathematically and prove how they know that their answer is correct; and solve problems, by breaking problems down and using prior learning.
+We intend to provide children with the necessary skills: become fluent by daily practice; reason mathematically and prove how they know that their answer is correct; and solve problems, by breaking problems down and using prior learning.
 We intend that our children will have a growth mindset in Maths and will persevere when they find things tricky.

 Our expectation at Woodridge is that the majority of pupils will move through the programmes of study at broadly the same pace.
 We intend to challenge all pupils through additional challenges following the main activity, specifically related to that day’s learning.
 For children who find mathematical concepts difficult to grasp, we aim to pre-teach or run interventions prior to the next day’s learning.
 Blue Sky Thinking challenge questions are used widely to extend children’s learning and practice reasoning.